BUCOMPAdvancedDevelopment/advanced-development-assignment-mattlee24/README.md

 4. ctrl-c (Shut down local server)

 ### Important - Don't forget: os.environ["GOOGLE_APPLICATION_CREDENTIALS"] = (r"Path to Credentials file on YOUR machine")
-### It will not run unless this is changed accourdingly.
+### It will not run unless this is changed accordingly.

 #